mpunkenhofer/aoc/README.md

-# aoc
+# Advent of Code
-My solutions of Advent of Code problems.
+This is a collection of my solutions for [Advent of Code](https://adventofcode.com/) problems.